Apache Railway: Operations

+2018 figures: Apache Railway has evolved into car repairs, wet and dry cleaning, and railcar storage.
+In April 2018, the railroad opened itself to repairing tank cars followed by an immediate onslaught of business.
+Approximately 10% of total revenue comes from actual freight haulage while the remaining 90% consists of railcar repair, cleaning, and storage.

 Passenger service

 The Apache Railway offered passenger service until the 1950s.
 In July 1954, the mixed train operated on Mondays, Wednesdays and Fridays, departing McNary at 7:15 am, arriving Holbrook at 12:15 pm, departing there at 1:30 pm and returning to McNary at 7:00 pm.

 Motive power

-The Apache Railway uses ALCO Century 420 (C420) and C424s.
+The Apache Railway uses ALCO Century 420 (C420) and MLW C424s.